Samsung/tizen-docs/docs/application/native/guides/connectivity/bluetooth.md

      Use the callback to manage the discovery process:

      - The first callback parameter defines the result of the Bluetooth discovery process.
 If successful, the parameter value is `BT_ERROR_NONE`.
 If the discovery failed to start due to an error, the parameter value is `BT_ERROR_TIMEOUT`.

      - The second callback parameter defined the current state of the discovery process using the enumerators `bt_adapter_device_discovery_state_e` (classic Bluetooth) (in [mobile](../../api/mobile/latest/group__CAPI__NETWORK__BLUETOOTH__ADAPTER__MODULE.html#gaae6b21353576e515e5bb1e76d25472bd) and [wearable](../../api/wearable/latest/group__CAPI__NETWORK__BLUETOOTH__ADAPTER__MODULE.html#gaae6b21353576e515e5bb1e76d25472bd) applications) or `bt_adapter_le_device_discovery_state_e` (Bluetooth LE) (in [mobile](../../api/mobile/latest/group__CAPI__NETWORK__BLUETOOTH__ADAPTER__LE__MODULE.html#ga4b90a954c6cfb51b60d520c114d8f62d) applications):
-       - When you start the discovery process, the callback is triggered with the `BT_ADAPTER_DEVICE_DISCOVERY_STARTED` or `BT_ADAPTER_LE_DEVICE_DISCOVERY_STARTED` state.Similarly, when you stop the discovery process, the callback is triggered with the `BT_ADAPTER_DEVICE_DISCOVERY_FINISHED` or `BT_ADAPTER_LE_DEVICE_DISCOVERY_FINISHED` state.
+       - When you start the discovery process, the callback is triggered with the `BT_ADAPTER_DEVICE_DISCOVERY_STARTED` or `BT_ADAPTER_LE_DEVICE_DISCOVERY_STARTED` state.

+         Similarly, when you stop the discovery process, the callback is triggered with the `BT_ADAPTER_DEVICE_DISCOVERY_FINISHED` or `BT_ADAPTER_LE_DEVICE_DISCOVERY_FINISHED` state.

-       - Each time a remote Bluetooth device is found, the callback is triggered with the `BT_ADAPTER_DEVICE_DISCOVERY_FOUND` or `BT_ADAPTER_LE_DEVICE_DISCOVERY_FOUND` state.In this state, you can get some information about the discovered device, such as the device MAC address, name, class, RSSI (received signal strength indicator), and bonding state.
+       - Each time a remote Bluetooth device is found, the callback is triggered with the `BT_ADAPTER_DEVICE_DISCOVERY_FOUND` or `BT_ADAPTER_LE_DEVICE_DISCOVERY_FOUND` state.

+         In this state, you can get some information about the discovered device, such as the device MAC address, name, class, RSSI (received signal strength indicator), and bonding state.
 Using this information, you can bond with the discovered device.

      The following example shows the callback implementation for classic Bluetooth.
 Bluetooth LE is implemented in the same way.